LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

--  **objects_per_dimension(:)**, an array of structures node designed to contain definition of space objects, previously covered in chapter `1.1`_, for every dimension.
+-  **objects_per_dimension(:)**, an array of structures node designed to contain definition of space objects, previously covered in chapter :ref:`subsec-grid_struc`, for every dimension.
 Each dimension corresponds to the predetermined array index:

    -  index 1 for 0D objects (points or grid nodes),